Innovating in Open Data Challenges

 The BIC is working with the Governor’s Office of IT (CIO group) and all Colorado Agencies via the GoCode Colorado initiative to help increase use by citizens, industry, and government and increase quality data published by agencies.
 The first and only statewide effort of its kind, gocode.colorado.gov brings together entrepreneurs, business partners, and developers to make use of public data through a series of events.

-The BIC’s Go Code Colorado challenge addresses real business decision-making problems with web or mobile applications created by Colorado’s robust technology community.
-To achieve success, Colorado businesses are asked to provide challenge questions—problems they would like to solve using public data.
+The BIC’s Go Code Colorado challenge addresses real business decision-making problems.
+Furthermore, these problems are inside web or mobile applications created by Colorado’s robust technology community.
+To achieve success, Colorado businesses provide challenge questions—problems they would like to solve using public data.
 The software developer and entrepreneur communities will build applications designed to address the opportunities identified by small businesses.

-Xentity has provided the support for GoCode Data and IT Project Management, ETL, Data Wrangling, and Code Reviews and has helped plan, migrate, and publish well over 150 datasets and supported the program since 2013.
+Xentity has provided the support for GoCode Data and IT Project Management, ETL, Data Wrangling, and Code Reviews.
+Also they have helped plan, migrate, and publish well over 150 datasets and supported the program since 2013.

 The Outcomes: Much more data, more use, and more OpenData possibilities

-In 2013-24, at least three businesses were created around apps that use this data.
-Awards have flipped traditional government procurement on its head, creating value to Colorado businesses and society.
-Near 30 businesses including Companies like Google, Esri, SendGrid, Rally Software and Gnip (now Twitter) volunteered their time and event donations near $200,000 the first year because they desire more access to government data—they know how important this is to economic development.
+In 2013-24, at least three businesses started around apps that use this data.
+Also, awards have flipped traditional government procurement on its head, creating value to Colorado businesses and society.
+Furthermore, nearly 30 businesses including Companies like Google, Esri, SendGrid, Rally Software and Gnip (now Twitter) volunteered their time and event donations near $200,000 the first year.
+This is because they desire more access to government data—they know how important this is to economic development.

 GoCode is the most concerted effort in the state to increase public data in data.colorado.gov adding over 150 data sets.
-This has increased agency participation, and the GoCode team supported the “data wrangling” and ETL to help the “have not” agencies get their data up and used.
+This has increased agency participation.
+Also, the GoCode team supported “data wrangling” and ETL to help the “have not” agencies get their data used.
 The Program has been well recognized and continues to stimulate open data initiatives.